skonfig/extra/type/__gnupg_key/man.rst

    be concatenated by :strong:`gpg`\ (1).

+   Hint: this parameter also accepts keyserver URLs. ownertrust
+   Set the ownertrust of the imported key to the given value.

+   The value must be one of:

+   undefined
+      not enough information to assign an ownertrust never
+      never trusted
+   marginal
+      marginally trusted
+   fully
+      fully trusted
+   ultimate
+      ultimately trusted
+source
-   Hint: this parameter also accepts keyserver URLs. source the source to take the key from.
+   the source to take the key from.
    Will use auto-key-locate if not used.